mattermost/docs/source/help/getting-started/organizing-your-sidebar.rst

 Muting and unmuting categories
 ------------------------------

 When you mute or unmute a category, all channels within that category are also muted or unmuted.
+You can still selectively unmute specific channels within a muted category.

 Select the **Category options** icon in the sidebar, then select **Mute Category**.